 Baron Haussmann and the Reconstruction of Paris

-In 1848, when Haussmann was working as a deputy prefect of another southwestern department, Louis-Napoléon Bonaparte was made President of France.
-Following in the footsteps of his uncle, Napoléon I, he would eventually seize power in order to become Emperor.
+In 1848, when Haussmann was working as a deputy prefect of another southwestern department, Louis-Napoléon Bonaparte, the nephew of Napoleon I, was made President of France.
+Following in the footsteps of his uncle, he would eventually seize power in order to become Emperor.
 During his 18-year reign as Napoléon III, the name he adopted as supreme leader, one of his major undertakings involved the complete reconstruction of Paris.

 The Boulevards of Paris